top of page

 Conventional nano-drug delivery systems based on a single therapeutic mechanism face inherent limitations in tumor accumulation and variable treatment responses.
 Our research introduces a multifunctional nanoplatform that integrates ROS-mediated chemodynamic therapy (CDT) with heat-induced photothermal therapy (PTT), aiming to overcome these challenges.
 This approach combines multi-reactive therapeutic mechanisms with precise targeting, highlighting its potential as a next-generation cancer treatment strategy.
 Furthermore, this platform can be expanded into a precision-tailored nanotherapeutic system applicable to various solid tumor models.

-Development of lyophilized Cell Vaccine
+Development of lyophilized cancer cell vaccine

 승현 그림.png

+We developed a cancer cell vaccine by loading damage-associated molecular patterns (DAMPs) and pathogen-associated molecularpatterns (PAMPs) onto cancer cells through the treatment of chemotherapy and E. coli, followed by lyophilization with Cryoprotectant.
 The incorporation of DAMPs was verified by assessing changes in DAMP levels after chemotherapy treatment, while the optimal conditions for PAMP loading were established by evaluating the encapsulation efficiency and cell damage of cancer cell after treatment with E. coli at various MOI values.

 Curcumin-metal nanomedicine for cancer therapy